JKGu/Project_Flounder_Remake/README.txt

 This is an individual Java project based on Genetic Algorithm.
 It takes in a list of sample images of the target environment and automatically search for the optimal pattern for concealment.

+This is a "remake" of the previous Project Flounder with better structure designs.